-If you're considering applying for the Insurance Practitioner Apprenticeship programme, these are the steps you'll need to take.
+Are you considering applying for the Insurance Practitioner Apprenticeship programme?
+These are the steps you’ll need to take.

 1. Register your interest

-First things first, you will need to register your details to join the list of interested candidates.
-Once you do this, we will be able to notify you as soon as employers come on board so you can be one of the first in with your application.
+First, register your details to join the list of interested candidates.
+Once you do this, we will notify you as soon as employers come on board and jobs become available so you can be one of the first to apply.

 2. Check the entry requirements

 As the Insurance Practitioner Apprenticeship is a level 8 honours degree programme, there are entry requirements you must meet for entry to the course.
 We always advise interested apprentices to do this first.
 All apprentices must be at least 18 years of age to enter the programme.

 Aside from the academic entry requirements, individual employers may have specific entry requirements too – so it is essential that you check all of that information before applying and tailor your CV to highlight the experience you feel best fits the advert.

 The Insurance Practitioner Apprenticeship allows you to choose which stream of insurance you wish to work in – general insurance or life insurance/financial advice.

 Working in the general insurance sector involves claims handling, underwriting and direct client advice.
 When you work in general insurance, you’ll be dealing with areas such as home insurance, motor and health, as well as commercial insurances like property or liability insurance.
 If you choose this stream, you’ll earn the Certified Insurance Practitioner (CIP) designation in addition to your level 8 degree.

 If you choose to go down the life insurance stream, you will work in areas like mortgages, investments, pensions or financial advice.
 If you choose the life route, you will earn the Qualified Financial Adviser (QFA) qualification in addition to your degree.
 This infographic explains more about what a financial advice apprentice does.